neuhalje/bouncy-gpg/README.md

 - you can encrypt, decrypt, sign and verify GPG/PGP files with just a few lines of code
 - you now can protect all the data at rest by reading encrypted files with [transparent GPG decryption](src/main/java/name/neuhalfen/projects/crypto/bouncycastle/openpgp/decrypting/DecryptWithOpenPGPInputStreamFactory.java)
-- you can even [decrypt a gpg encrypted ZIP and re-encrypt each file in it again](src/main/java/name/neuhalfen/projects/crypto/bouncycastle/openpgp/example/MainExplodedSinglethreaded.java) -- never again let plaintext hit your server again!
+- you can even [decrypt a gpg encrypted ZIP and re-encrypt each file in it again](src/main/java/name/neuhalfen/projects/crypto/bouncycastle/openpgp/example/MainExplodedSinglethreaded.java) -- never again let plaintext hit your servers disk!

 Demos